apivideo/api.video-csharp-client/docs/UploadTokensApi.md

 <a name="postuploadtokens"></a>
 # **createToken**
-> UploadToken createToken (TokenCreatePayload tokenCreatePayload)
+> UploadToken createToken (TokenCreationPayload tokenCreationPayload)

 Generate an upload token